mrwetjet/gcloud-upload/README.md

 # gcloud-upload

-Upload script for Google Cloud interface
+Upload script for Google Cloud interface.
+This, along with the correctly configured `.bashrc` file on the interactive shell, should allow for automated uploads.